Scientists declare 2 Hawaii volcanoes have stopped erupting

 Lava supply to Kilauea’s Halemaʻumaʻu lava lake ceased on Friday, the observatory said: “Potential remains for resumption of this eruption or initiation of a new eruption at or near the summit of Kilauea.”

 The observatory will continue monitoring the volcanoes for signs of renewed activity.

-USGS scientists and Hawaii County officials were scheduled to hold a briefing Tuesday.
+Despite the definitive statements, Hon said there’s generally a three-month “cooling off” period before scientists consider the eruption over.

+But there’s been no history of a Mauna Loa rift eruption pausing and restarting, he said, “So we feel pretty confident that this eruption has in fact, paused and is probably over.”